 No doubt about it, Salt House offers one of the best seats in town.
 Open for breakfast, lunch and dinner, this is the go-to for locals and a damn fine spot to call in for a meal any day of the week.

-With a set lunch menu on offer at $28 per person and high tea available (bookings essential), you’ll probably find yourself back here more than once during your stay.
+With a set lunch (meal and drink) menu on offer at $20 per person, you’ll probably find yourself back here more than once during your stay.

 Open Monday to Thursday 12pm-12am, Friday and Saturday 7am-2am, Sunday 7am-12am.